Claude Code Skill

 PROCEED WITH SAFEGUARDS Proceed only if specific structural changes are made first

-PILOT FIRST Validate the highest-risk assumption before committing full scope
+PILOT FIRST Test the highest-risk assumption before committing full scope

 REDUCE SCOPE Current scope is not supportable; a smaller version may be